 Chapter 1.
 Getting started as a member Chapter 2.
 Important phone numbers and resources Chapter 3.
-Using the plan's coverage for your medical and other covered services Chapter 4.
+Using the plan's coverage for your medical and other covered services29 Explains important things you need to know about getting your medical care as a member of our plan.
+Topics include using the providers in the plan's network and how to get care when you have an emergency.
+Chapter 4.
 Medical Benefits Chart (what is covered and what you pay) Chapter 5.
 Using the plan's coverage for your Part D prescription drugs Chapter 6.
 What you pay for your Part D prescription drugs96 Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs · Your rights and responsibilities • What to do if you have a problem or complaint (coverage decisions, appeals, complaints)13 Tells you step-by-step what to do if you are having problems or concerns as a member
+Asking us to pay our share of a bill you have received for covered medical services or drugs Chapter 9. \ Your rights and responsibilities • Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.